ZoomRepo/cv/README.md

 ## Professional Summary

 Versatile Software Developer and Data Engineer with comprehensive experience in data analysis, backend and frontend development, open-source and licensed technologies in both commercial and government environments.
 Recognized for strong problem-solving skills, quick learning, and adaptability.
 Experienced in handling diverse software products from conception to deployment.
-Proficient in managing teams and conducting interviews to ensure the right fit for the company.
+Proficient in management and consultation as well as having some experience carrying out interviews.

 ## Skills